Collective Teacher Efficacy

 Limitations of this research

-Eells details a number of limitations of her synthesis (p.
+Eells details several limitations of her synthesis (p.
 122) which are echoed regularly by the peer reviews of Hattie's work,

 "A related concern is the apples and oranges issue: the mix of studies synthesized may be too dissimilar to yield meaningful overall results (Lipsey and Wilson, 2001).
 Within this meta-analysis, this problem became apparent when examining how the variables were defined.
 Student achievement was operationalized in numerous ways, and CTE, in a few ways.
 Additionally, there was some discrepancy concerning the timing of the measures.
 As previously stated, although the component studies addressed the correlation between CTE and achievement, some were clearer when distinguishing prior achievement from subsequent achievement.
 This posed a problem because that inconsistency reduces the certainty of any conclusions drawn about how CTE can predict achievement.